Plaster

 Techniques

-A few basic techniques are used when working with plaster following the different stages of the material.
+A few basic techniques are used when working with plaster during the different stages of the material.
 Each method can be combined to generate various expressive material gestures.

 Pouring